 Pumpkin is the ingredient of fall.
 Cookies, lattes, breads, and soups––it’s so versatile.
 If you’re looking for the perfect cozy autumn recipe to kick off your Thanksgiving meal, try out this vegan Creamy Pumpkin Spinach Soup by Wendy Irene!
-It will make you house smell amazing!
+It will make your house smell amazing!
 Plus, it is so comforting!
-This recipe also includes a how to create your own pumpkin bowl.
+This recipe also includes how to create your own pumpkin bowl.
 It makes eating this vegan pumpkin soup a thousand times more fun!

-We also think you’d enjoy these this Lemon Thyme Roasted Butternut Squash Soup by Teri Macovei, this Turmeric Flatbread by Gabrielle St. Claire, or these Turkish Spelt Pretzels With Sesame Seeds by Deniz Kilic.
+We also think you’d enjoy this Lemon Thyme Roasted Butternut Squash Soup by Teri Macovei, this Turmeric Flatbread by Gabrielle St. Claire, or these Turkish Spelt Pretzels With Sesame Seeds by Deniz Kilic.

 1. Simple Lentil Loaf